 - First parading in their 1994 Mandeville Mardi Paws Celebration as "The Krewe of Bocage" in a trendy subdivision, the celebration moved to the Mandeville Lakefront in 1999 and became known simply as "The Mystic Krewe of Mardi Paws."
-The move facilitated the change for the celebration to become a fund-raiser for local non-profit, Have a Heart thru Art, Scott's Wish and St. Tammany Spay & Neuter Group.
+The move facilitated the change for the celebration to become a fund-raiser for local non-profits Have a Heart thru Art, Scott's Wish and St. Tammany Spay & Neuter Group.
 The parade has always benefited non-profits helping Kids & K-9's in the community and in recent years have focused on the Ian Somerhalder Foundation & Scott's Wish.

 - Wanting to uphold the traditions of the old-line krewes, The Mystic Krewe of Mardi Paws remains cloaked in secrecy.
 It is not unheard of for a Krewe member to be expelled for divulging secrets, such as the identity of the Captains or Officers.

-- Throws include commemorative Mystic Krewe of Mardi Paws cups, doubloons, fake dog droppings, and an assortment of beads and stuffed animals (primarily cats!).
+- Throws include commemorative Mystic Krewe of Mardi Paws cups, doubloons, rubber dog poops, and an assortment of beads and stuffed animals (primarily cats!).

-- Present Canine Royalty and Officers throw special, RARE, gold dog droppings, sometimes presented in a silver chalice or on a strand of freshwater pearls!
+- Present Canine Royalty and Officers throw special, RARE, gold dog poops, sometimes presented in a silver chalice or on a strand of freshwater pearls!

-- Past Canine Royalty throw purple dog droppings, and the commemorative trinkets from the year they reigned.
+- Past Canine Royalty throw purple dog poops, and the commemorative trinkets from the year they reigned.

 - A prominent society figure is always chosen as King.